sergeyklay/gstore/README.rst

 |pypi| |nbsp| |pyver| |nbsp| |build| |nbsp| |codecov|

+.. teaser-begin

 Gstore is a simple tool to synchronize GitHub repositories of your organizations.

+Its main goal is to help you make backups and sync your projects automatically and easily.

+.. teaser-end

 Overview
 --------